wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 - follow the link per movie and scrape all the content I want, including the categories.
 - look up the movies per category, resulting in a movie_id/category_id pair.

-I prefer the last method, for the simple reasomn that I will have the data in a format I can immediately
+I prefer the last method, for the simple reason that I will have the data in a format I can immediately store in a table.

+Considering the load: I will have to go through
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTkzMDQ2NzUsMTc0Mzg4MzI0NywtOD
-I1NTcwNzM1LDE3NjY3MDIzNzEsLTExNDk0NTgzNTMsNDUxNjM4
-OTI0LC0xMTY3ODQxMzY5XX0=
+eyJoaXN0b3J5IjpbLTE5ODA5MTI0MCwtMTI1OTMwNDY3NSwxNz
+QzODgzMjQ3LC04MjU1NzA3MzUsMTc2NjcwMjM3MSwtMTE0OTQ1
+ODM1Myw0NTE2Mzg5MjQsLTExNjc4NDEzNjldfQ==
 -->